Macro-Deck-App/Macro-Deck/README.md

 # Helping with the translation
 All translation files are located under https://github.com/SuchByte/Macro-Deck/tree/master/Resources/Languages

-# Submit a new plugin or a plugin update
-Create a issue with the accordingly template here: https://github.com/SuchByte/Macro-Deck/issues/new/choose

 # Using the plugin API
 ## Creating the project
 1. Start by creating a new class library.
 Important: you need to use .NET Core 3.1 for this, not .NET Framework!